AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

   [[repo]](https://github.com/AntoniosBarotsis/confusables)
 - A Mandelbrot renderer that leverages multi-threading and SIMD instructions - [[repo]](https://github.com/AntoniosBarotsis/mandelbrot)
-- A QR Code generator library exposed as a web server and CLI written in Rust.
+- A QR Code generator library exposed as a web server and CLI.
 Built for [Delft's GDSC](https://gdsc.community.dev/delft-university-of-technology/) - [[repo]](https://github.com/AntoniosBarotsis/qr-rs)
 - An RSS feed aggregator that notifies you of new posts via email -